Last week, I was diagnosed with Type 2 Diabetes.

 It turns out these are all classic symptoms of Diabetes.

-My GP prescribed medication and arranged for me to see the Practice Nurse.
+My own GP arranged for me to see the Practice Nurse.
 The nurse referred me to a Chiropodist, an eye clinic and a Diabetic management program.

 Okay, so that was the short version of what happened.
 The reason I’ve written it like this is twofold: